 Peptide Regulatory Status Tracker

-Where 24 peptides actually stand with the U.S. FDA — the 503A compounding categories, the 7 substances on the July 23–24, 2026 advisory-committee agenda, and the GLP-1 503B proposal.
+Where 24 peptides actually stand with the U.S. FDA — the 503A compounding categories, the 7 substances the advisory committee voted on July 23–24, 2026 (it recommended 6 for the 503A list and rejected one), and the GLP-1 503B proposal.
 Every row links to its primary Federal Register or FDA.gov source.
 Filter it, search it, and download the data.

 “Is this peptide FDA-approved?
 Is it legal to compound?” is one of the hardest questions to answer honestly, because the rules are changing month to month and most of what circulates online is either a retailer’s sales copy or a law firm’s prose.
 This tracker does one thing: it records the current regulatory status of each peptide from primary U.S. government documents, with the source linked on every row.

 The conservative spine matters.
 Being on the 503A list is not the same as FDA approval.
 Only 5of the substances below are FDA-approved finished drugs.
 Most of the “wellness” peptides — BPC-157, CJC-1295, ipamorelin — are on no current 503A list at all; their nominations were withdrawn.
-And a spot on the July 2026 advisory-committee agenda is a review, not an approval.
-For the underlying biochemistry, see Is It a Peptide?; for the deeper compounding-law explainer, see FDA peptide compounding status.
+And a favorable July 2026 advisory-committee vote is a recommendation, not an approval — the list itself has not changed.
+For what the committee actually decided, see Did the FDA approve BPC-157?; for the underlying biochemistry, see Is It a Peptide?; for the deeper compounding-law explainer, see FDA peptide compounding status.

 The Tracker